 Ultrasound during pregnancy when performed for medical indications is considered to be safe.
 There are no documented harmful effects to the fetus from diagnostic ultrasound.
 Ultrasound waves, however, are a form of energy and have been shown to raise tissue temperature with high energy output or prolonged exposure.
 To minimize this risk, it is recommended that energy output, as measured by the Mechanical Index, be kept < 1.0 and that ultrasound be used for diagnostic purposes only (ie, not for entertainment purposes).
 Imaging of the fetus can be divided into ultrasound evaluations in the first trimester and evaluations in the second and third trimesters.
 In each trimester, the goals and the ability to evaluate the fetal anatomy differ.

 First-Trimester Ultrasound Examination

 There are a number of indications to perform first-trimester ultrasound.
 They include confirmation of an intrauterine pregnancy, assessment of pelvic pain and vaginal bleeding, estimation of gestational age, confirmation of viability, evaluation of number of gestations, genetic screening, evaluation of basic anatomy, and assessment of uterine and adnexal anomalies and pathology.

 To begin with, a first-trimester ultrasound can be used to confirm an early pregnancy by documenting the location of a gestational sac and the presence or absence of a yolk sac and fetal pole.
-However, one should use caution in ...
+However, one should ...